akhilthirunalveli/Challenge1A-Adobe-India-TrioTech/README.md

 * ⚡ Fast and multithreaded OCR for speed
 * 📜 Purely CPU-based – meets all Adobe constraints
 * 🧩 Language-aware – detects + adapts to multilingual content

----

-Let me know if you’d like this dropped into a file or need a submission-ready ZIP 📦.